 Shopping for health insurance can feel like a daunting task — especially when you look at the cost.
-If you’re under 30, or if you meet other requirements, though, you may not be stuck paying hundreds or thousands of dollars for coverage.
-Here’s what you need to know about catastrophic plans and how they offer a cheaper alternative.
+If you’re under 30, or if you meet other requirements, though, you may not be stuck paying hundreds or even thousands of dollars for coverage.
+Here’s what you need to know about catastrophic plans and how they may offer a cheaper alternative.

-What is Catastrophic Health Insurance?
+What Is Catastrophic Health Insurance?

 Who Qualifies for Catastrophic Health Insurance?